less_retarded_wiki

 write a public domain book and then sell physical printed books (of

-course, others will be able to sell your book too).
-In the past some GNU/Linux distros used to sell
+course, others will be able to sell your book too), manuals for your

-dead.
-Open consoles kind of do this as
+"officials" CDs, but nowadays CDs are kind of dead.
+Open consoles kind of do this as well, they

-sell hardware that runs these games.
+that runs these games.

 - You can specifically make use of the advantages of